imaging-in-paris/imaging-in-paris.github.io/seminar/index.md

 Thanks
 -----

-The seminar is hosted by [IHP](http://www.ihp.fr), and is labelled by the [SIGMA](http://smai.emath.fr/spip.php?article406) group of the SMAI and the [GdR MIA](gdr-mia.math.cnrs.fr).
+The seminar is hosted by [IHP](http://www.ihp.fr), and is labelled by the [SIGMA](http://smai.emath.fr/spip.php?article406) group of the SMAI and the [RT MIA](gdr-mia.math.cnrs.fr).
 We gratefully acknowledge support from the Agence Nationale de la Recherche (CIPRESSI, ANR-19-CE48-0017-01).

 <p align="center">